amirhshokri/laravel-filterable/README.md

 #### Notes

 * Enable or disable auto-discovery locally: imagine a scenario where auto-discovery is enabled globally, but you don't want to use it for certain `filter()` call, or vice versa.
-In such cases, you can simply call the `setFilterDiscovery()` method, passing a boolean value, before invoking the `filter()` method:
+In such cases, you can simply call the `setFilterAutoDiscovery()` method, passing a boolean value, before invoking the `filter()` method:

 ```php
 use Amirhshokri\LaravelFilterable\Main\Filter\Custom\CustomFilter;